 RSS chief Mohan Bhagwat visits Hathiyaram mutt in Ghazipur, offers prayers

-Rashtriya Swayamsewak Sangh chief Mohan Bhagwat had also visited the Hathiyaram mutt in Ghazipur before the 2019 general election
+Rashtriya Swayamsewak Sangh chief Mohan Bhagwat had also visited the Hathiyaram mutt in Ghazipur last year and before the 2019 Lok Sabha election

-RSS chief Mohan Bhagwat was welcomed with a shower of petals at the Hathiyaram Mutt in Ghazipur on Wednesday.

 Rashtriya Swayamsevak Sangh (RSS) chief Mohan Bhagwat was welcomed with a shower of petals at the Hathiyaram Mutt in Ghazipur district’s Jakhania town on the second day of his visit to Eastern Uttar Pradesh on Wednesday.